mui/material-ui/packages/pigment-react/README.md

 #### CSS variables support

-Zero-runtime can generate CSS variables from the theme values when you wrap your theme with `extendTheme` utility.
+Pigment CSS can generate CSS variables from the theme values when you wrap your theme with `extendTheme` utility.
 For example, in a `next.config.js` file:

 ```js
 const { withPigment, extendTheme } = require('@pigment-css/nextjs-plugin');